Office of Academic Enrichment

 Law & Society Scholars Washington, D.C.

-The mission of the Law and Society Scholars Program (LSS) is to elevate the exceptional Scholars within the program by: (1) encouraging them to adopt the G.O.A.L.S. of Honors and Scholars as the foundation for their success at The Ohio State University, (2) continuously guiding their awareness and understanding of diversity, equity, and inclusion, (3) teaching them to engage in introspective experiences that will clarify their advocacy interests regardless of their major or career pathway, (4) offering interactive opportunities to explore their capacity for serving themselves and others, and (5) developing their affinity as a Buckeye to strengthen the connections which shall support their evolution through time and change beyond their academic careers.
+The mission of the Law and Society Scholars Program (LSS) is to elevate the exceptional Scholars within the program by: (1) incorporating the Mission, Vision, G.O.A.L.S., and Outcomes of Honors and Scholars as their foundation for success at The Ohio State University, (2) offering learning opportunities to improve awareness and understanding of advocacy through an independently developed foundational framework, (3) engaging in introspective experiences to identify advocacy interests regardless of major or career pathway, (4) offering interactive opportunities to explore capacity for serving self and others, and (5) developing affinity as a Buckeye and making connections that will support their evolution through time and change beyond the academic experience.

 The laws of the United States are tools for analyzing how the myriad of issues in our country are perceived and addressed, but analyzing society informs the scale of effectiveness those laws have on creating an America we are proud of.
 To best prepare for these discussions and the groundbreaking work required to effectuate change no matter what career path in which one chooses to serve, a Law and Society Scholar must be willing to do foundational work.